stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/README.md

 :pencil2: *Milestone 3*

-In this file two research questions were chosen to sharpen the results.
-The main intention of this milestone is manipulating special data types specifically factors.
-Moreover a linear model was created between two variables.
-Later on the model was used to make predictions in both malign and benign samples.
+In this file, two research questions were chosen to sharpen the results.
+The main intention of this milestone is to manipulate special data types, specifically factors.
+Moreover, a linear model was created between two variables.
+Later on, the model was used to make predictions in both malign and benign samples.
-Finally a CSV file was created from a summary table, the function here::here was used to save the file in a specific location within the project repository.
+Finally, a CSV file was created from a summary table, the function here::here was used to save the file in a specific location within the project repository.
 The model was saved in a RDS file, making it possible to load it again from any other RMD file.

 The following research questions were analyzed.